Lose Weight

 Healthy Eating Plan For Natural Weight Loss

-The best way to lose weight and to keep it off is to eat natural, whole foods and to avoid processed or unnatural foods.
-The average American diet is characterized by cheap, fast food, "junk" food and foods that are high in fat, sugar and salt.
-This "fast food" way of life is killing us.
+In my experience, the best way to lose weight and to keep it off would be to eat natural, whole foods and to avoid processed or unnatural foods.
+The average American diet is characterized by cheap, fast food, “junk” food and foods that are high in unhealthy fats, sugar and salt.
+This “fast food” way of life is killing us.
 It makes people overweight or obese and is a source of disease and early death.
 Obesity increases the risk of diseases like diabetes, heart disease, hypertension, cancer and stroke.
 Eating healthy and maintaining a normal body weight can lower the risks associated with obesity.

 This is not a "diet" and it shouldn’t be regarded that way.
 It should be a way of life.
 It can take weeks and months to gradually lose excess weight and be able to keep it off.
 There is no "quick fix".
 Fast weight loss usually backfires.
 Most people who lose weight too quickly wind up gaining it all back – plus more.
 The best way to prepare good food is to cook it yourself.
 That’s the reason for the recipes section of the website.
 Some recipes are quick and easy, while others take more preparation.
 You can broil salmon and serve it with a green salad in 10 minutes.
 You can cook oatmeal in 5 minutes.
 Those are a couple of examples of fast and easy recipes that are very healthy and help reduce cholesterol.
 Salmon is high in Omega 3 fats (good fats) and oatmeal has been shown to reduce cholesterol.

-The first guidelines to adopt for a healthy way of life come from Dr. Mehmet Oz and Dr. Michael Roizen.
-I saw them on an Oprah show on TV.
-They list five ingredients you should avoid when shopping for food:
+The first guidelines to adopt for a healthy way of life.
+Following is a list of some food ingredients you should avoid when shopping for food:

 - Hydogenated oil, or partially hydrogenated oil and/or trans fats